Effective construction of covers of canonical Hom-diagrams for equations over torsion-free hyperbolic groups: JSJ decompositions

-Recall that a \emph{splitting} of a group $G$ is a graph of groups decomposition.
-A splitting is \emph{abelian (cyclic)} if all edge groups are abelian (cyclic).
+Recall that an abelian splitting of a group $G$ is an isomorphism to the fundamental group of a graph of groups with all abelian edge groups.
+It is often convenient to slightly abuse terminology and allow a splitting to refer to the graph of groups itself.
 An \emph{elementary} splitting is one in which the graph of groups has exactly one edge.
 A splitting is \emph{reduced} if the image of each edge group is a proper subgroup of the corresponding vertex group.
 A splitting of a group $G$ is \emph{essential} if it is reduced, all edge groups are abelian and for each edge group $E$, if $\gamma\in G,\gamma^k\in E$ for some $k\neq 0$, then $\gamma\in E$.

-A reduced splitting of $G$ is \emph{primary} if it is essential and each noncyclic abelian subgroup of $G$ can be conjugated into some vertex group of the splitting.
+A subgroup $H\leq G$ is said to be \emph{elliptic} with respect to a given splitting, if it is conjugate to a subgroup of some vertex group of the splitting.
+If $H$ is not elliptic, then it is called \emph{hyperbolic} with respect to the splitting.